mitaka1210/ProjectPizza/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-For the use project when add somethink in card you can try free make it payment.<a href="https://stripe.com/docs/testing">You can readt this documentation:</a>
+Need only check website !!!!

-_For more examples, please refer to the [Documentation](https://stripe.com/docs/testing)_
+_For more examples, please refer to the [Documentation](https://github.com/mitaka1210/ProjectPizza)_

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/mitaka1210/ProjectPizza) for a list of proposed features (and known issues).